 The application process is almost completely online, with the exception of a few select forms.

-The following required documents will need to be prepared in advance and uploaded as pdf files in order to submit the online application.
+The following documents will need to be prepared in advance, saved in the appropriate file format, and submitted via the online application.

 The following are additional submissions/processes required to complete your application.